 Giving Tuesday has grown by leaps and bounds since it first began in 2012 – both in awareness and participation.
-In 2019, over 511 million dollars was raised online!
+In 200, over $2.4B was raised by 34.8 million donors on Giving Tuesday!
 Nonprofits of all shapes and sizes are using this international day of giving to spread the word about their mission, reach new donors, and push their fundraising efforts forward.

 To be successful during these 24 hours of giving, one thing’s for sure – you need to be able to reach your donors where they are.
 And in this new virtual world, that is through email, social media, and text messaging.